TIBCOSoftware/ebx-cs-commons/README.md

 # README #

-This repository hosts CS Commons Library for TIBCO EBX®.
+This repository hosts the CS Commons Library for TIBCO EBX®.
 This library includes utility methods and components destined to speed up a TIBCO EBX® project implementation and is based on the experience of Professional Services and Customer Success teams of TIBCO Orchestra Networks (part of Cloud Software Group).

+Three main versions of CS Commons Library are hosted:
+* branch "main" - EBX 6.0 and 6.1 compatible version based on Javax Servlet API
+* branch "jakarat-6.2" - EBX 6.2+ compatible version based on Jakarta Servlet API
+* branch "ebx-5.9" - EBX 5.9 compatible version

 ## Built With